-People with Acne-Prone Skin Might Benefit from Eating Low-Glycemic Foods, and Foods High in Antioxidants, Zinc, and Omega-3s Might Help.
+Low-Glycemic Foods, as Well as Foods High in Antioxidants, Zinc, and Omega-3s Might Help.
 The Top Food: Oysters!

 The Essential Information

 No one knows for sure to what degree diet affects acne.
 However, we do have some initial evidence that points towards the possibility that certain foods might be better for acne than others.
 The foods that are likely best for acne include:

-- Whole Vegetables and Fruits - colorful vegetables and fruits are high in antioxidants and this could help reduce the inflammation of acne.
+- Whole Vegetables and Fruits - Colorful vegetables and fruits are high in antioxidants and this may help reduce the inflammation of acne.

-- Wild-caught Fish - wild-caught (not farmed) fish is high in omega-3 fats that could also help reduce the inflammation of acne as well as help heal the skin.
+Wild-caught Fish - Wild-caught (not farmed) fish is high in omega-3 fats that may also help reduce the inflammation of acne as well as help heal the skin.